Simple Salon has two rostering systems that you can utilise—Simple Rostering and Advanced Rostering.

 Settings > Roster Settings > Automatically Roster Operators Off > Save

-This is what the Advanced Roster looks like—but can vary a lot depending on how you choose to customise:
+This is what the Advanced Roster can look like when it's all set up—but it can vary a lot depending on how you choose to customise:

 For an in depth setup article on Operator Hours, please check out the following: